Flat Fee Financial Advisor

 Your fee has increased 60% from $5k to $8k by investing a bonus of $50k and inheritance of $250k on top of your initial $500k.

+The higher your account balance grows, even if it has nothing to do with stock market performance, the more you pay.
 Lets assume you invest a $50k bonus on top of your initial $500k starting balance.
 Your account balance is now $550k and your fee has increased by $500 annually.

 Next you receive a $250k inheritance and decide to invest the full amount.
+With an account balance now at $800k, your annual fee has increased to $8k.
 That is a 60% increase from your original $5k fee just by investing your bonus and inheritance.

 The flat fee approach is not only more transparent, it also removes most conflicts of interest.